If you’re new to gardening, you may not know of wetting agents (a.k.a.: spreader stickers or surfactants).

 If the water is not absorbed in the areas you test, you will know that your soil is compacted and unable to absorb moisture.
 A perfect case where a wetting agent could help.

 Three Types Of Wetting Agents For Lawn Care

-Be sure to select the right type of lawn wetting agent to suit your needs.
+Select the right type of lawn-wetting agent to suit your needs.
 These products come in three distinct categories.
 They are:

 The latest editions inside the wetting agent market were found to be more effective against dry patch problems.

 3. Penetrants work by helping standing water to disburse.
 A wetting agent can also facilitate the movement of water through dry spot and/or compacted soil.
 Combining penetrants with other soil treatments and amendments can be a good way to get maximum benefit from their use.